halimaabdikadir-crypto/LIVING-THREADS/README.md

             </div>
             <div class="chatbot-messages" id="chatbotMessages">
                 <div class="message bot-message">
                     Hello!
-How can I help you learn about Maasai culture today?
+I'm here to help you learn about Maasai culture.
+You can ask me about songs, ceremonies, traditions, or anything else you're curious about.
                 </div>
             </div>
             <div class="chatbot-input">